wilsonliaows/docs/connectors/mysql.md

 SHOW GRANTS FOR 'workato';
 ```

-This should return the following minimum permission to create a MySQL connection.
+This should return the following minimum permission to create a MySQL connection on Workato.

 ```
 +---------------------------------------------------------------------+